CrossRealms/Splunk-Cyences-App-for-Splunk/docs/index.md

     * Cisco Anyconnect
     * Fortinet FortiGate
     * GlobalProtect (Palo Alto)
-    --> <TODO-Mahir> - please validate, add if anything is missing

 * Vulnerability
     * CrowdStrike Spotlight
     * Qualys
     * Tenable

---> <TODO-Mahir> - Let's categorize the navigation as above if not yet

 Apart from alerts and reports, the Cyences App also integrates with some other well-known tools to create important dashboards that would add intelligence to your security investigation and auditing processes: